TL;DR

 - Add Essays and Aphorisms (how to read + best selection) for short, high-signal reading.

-- Use two concept anchors, Will (plain English) and Representation.
+- Use two anchors as you go: Will (plain English) and Representation.

-After that, approach the main work with a guide, not as your first cover-to-cover project.
-Use The World as Will and Representation (overview + how to approach it).
+- Then approach the main work with a map: The World as Will and Representation (overview + how to approach it).

 2) Philosophically literate

-Goal: move closer to the system while keeping your footing.
+Goal: move toward the system while keeping your footing.

 - Use The World as Will and Representation (overview + how to approach it) as your entry map.